 Nonhuman Primates" August 2006.

-3. Research and write an essay explaining the different powers and roles of federal state and local government in the federal constitutional system and in your state.
-Students living outside of California should demonstrate how the provisions of your state constitution and laws would apply to a municipal ordinance prohibiting declawing domestic cats.
+3. Research and write an essay explaining the different powers and roles of federal, state, and local government in the federal constitutional system and in your state.
+Demonstrate how the provisions of your state constitution and laws would apply to a municipal ordinance prohibiting declawing domestic cats.

 4. Research and write an essay explaining how power is distributed between the state and local governments in the state in which you live.